BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 If you go back in history you will find almost all our nowadays "cutting edge problems" already solved.
 When I realized the first time that life is a "constant evolutionary repetition" I started to change my strategy on solving problems.

-Before I almost always started to implement a half-backed cool idea which I was certain is most up to date.
+Before I almost always started to implement a half-backed cool idea which I was certain is most up to date with technologies.

-After I made many mistakes (without them I would not be here today) and got some incredibly helpful insights, I changed my way of solving problems completely.
+After I made many mistakes (without them I would not be here today) and got some incredibly helpful insights, I now started to change my way of solving problems completely.
 Let me quote **The Gang Of Four** to give you the first glimpse of my fundamental changes in how I approach problems:

 So here is what the gang of four says about Object-Oriented-Software-Design-Patterns: